Erudika/scoold/README.md

 ## Deploying Scoold to Google App Engine

-1. Download the Scoold JAR package to a local folder
+1. Download the Scoold JAR package to a local folder and rename it to `scoold.jar`
-2. Copy the file `app.gae.yaml` from this repository to the same folder
+2. Copy the file `app.gae.yaml` from this repository to the same folder and rename it to `app.yaml`
 3. Create a project in the Google Cloud Platform Console
 4. Install the Google Cloud SDK
 5. Edit `app.gae.yaml` and fill in the correct configuration properties
-6. Deploy it with `gcloud preview app deploy app.gae.yaml`
+6. Deploy it with `gcloud preview app deploy app.yaml`

 ## Deploying Scoold to a servlet container